CDCA Certificate FAQ's

 Am I eligible to enroll in the course?

-Any College of Mount St. Joseph student is eligible to enroll.
+Any Mount St. Joseph University student is eligible to enroll.
 In addition, a non-student Mount may sign up for the course as a non-degree seeking student.
 While there are no pre-requisites for this course, Junior or Senior status is highly recommended OR is recommended for persons already working in the field and just starting the certificate process.

 Is there financial aid available for the CDCA Certificate if I am not a Mount student?